danielsaidi/website_danielsaidi/_posts/2018/2018-08-26-automate-setting-up-your-mac.md

   - /blog/2018/08/26/automate-your-macbook-setup/
 ---

-In this post, I'll describe how you can automate setting up your new Mac using a modular and extensible terminal script.
-The original post can be found [here](https://medium.com/@danielsaidi/automate-your-macbook-setup-297e9cf3d148).
+In this post, I'll describe how you can automate setting up your new Mac, with a modular and extensible terminal script.
+This script will install system software, applications, configure your computer etc. in just minutes.

 ## Why automate?

-I (and many developers with me) prefer to automate as many parts of a development process as possible.
-Some reasons are to reduce the amount of repetitive, manual work (which quickly becomes tedious), reduce the risk of human error and increase the reliability of the entire process, including testing, continous integration, release management etc.
+I (and many developers with me) prefer to automate as much as possible, to reduce the amount of repetitive manual work, reduce the risk of human error and increase overall reliability.
+For a developer, this often includes unit testing, continous integration, release management etc.

 However, one thing that I did NOT automate until recently, was to setup a brand new Mac for development.
 Doing this manually is time consuming, tiresome, error